Haven't we long forgotten what is the power and magic of women?

 The subject of her art corresponds to the design process.
 When Stephanie Nückel paints, the intuition that is very close to the dream language takes over:

 Sometimes female figures wade through an impassable moor Irrlichter, 2009), sometimes a rider tames an ugly, wild animal (Riding the Beast, 2013), and then again, overflowing with lust and desire - a satyr (Faun 2011) presents himself.

 'Existence is elsewhere' once said André Breton the fact that beyond our everyday evident life there are completely different back and underworlds.
 The Surrealists thought they were the real home of existential life and, as is well known, went programmatically in search of the lava sources of existence.

-Stephanie Nückel's painting does not follow a program, nothing turns into a project for her, the path is not predetermined: 'I am always on the go, always on the lookout,' she says.
+Stephanie Nückel's painting does not follow a program, nothing turns into a project for her, the path is not predetermined: 'I am always on the go, always on the

 Life and art are inextricably linked for the painter.
 This is reflected in her painting, which therefore appears like a permanent process of renewal, without getting stuck or ever losing its freshness and explosiveness.